Medal of Honor Recipients

 Recipients buried or memorialized here:

 Ordinary Seaman James K. L. Duncan (Civil War).
-He received the Medal of Honor while serving in the U. S. Navy, on board the U.S.S.
-Fort Hindman for actions during the engagement near Harrisonburg, Louisiana, April 16, 1864.
+He received the Medal of Honor while serving in the U. S. Navy, on board the USS Fort Hindman for actions during the engagement near Harrisonburg, LA, April 16, 1864.
 Duncan died in 1913 and is buried in Section 19, Site 41.

 Sergeant Milton Matthews (Civil War).
-He received the Medal of Honor while serving in the U.S. Army, Company C, 61st Pennsylvania Infantry, for actions at Petersburg, Virginia, April 2, 1865.
+He received the Medal of Honor while serving in the U.S. Army, Company C, 61st Pennsylvania Infantry, for actions at Petersburg, VA, April 2, 1865.
 Matthews died in 1896 and is buried in Section 11, Site 61.

 Boatswain's Mate Michael McCormick (Civil War).
-He received the Medal of Honor while serving in the U.S. Navy, on board the U.S.S.
-Signal for actions in battle on the Red River, Louisiana, May 5, 1864.
+He received the Medal of Honor while serving in the U.S. Navy, on board the USS Signal for actions in battle on the Red River, Louisiana, May 5, 1864.
 McCormick died in 1865 and is memorialized in Section MA, Site 10A.

 Corporal Winthrop D. Putnam (Civil War).
-He received the Medal of Honor while serving in the U.S. Army, Company A, 77th, Illinois Infantry, for actions at Vicksburg, Mississippi, May 22, 1863.
+He received the Medal of Honor while serving in the U.S. Army, Company A, 77th, Illinois Infantry, for actions at Vicksburg, MS, May 22, 1863.
 Putnam died in 1907 and is buried in Section 16, Site 109.

 Captain Lewis A. Rounds (Civil War).
-He received the Medal of Honor while serving in the U.S. Army, Company D, 8th Ohio Infantry, for actions at Spotsylvania, Virginia, May 12, 1864.
+He received the Medal of Honor while serving in the U.S. Army, Company D, 8th Ohio Infantry, for actions at Spotsylvania, VA, May 12, 1864.
 Rounds died in 1916 and is buried in Section 20, Site 256.

 Section 8 contains private monuments marking the graves of civilians buried in the Wood National Cemetery.
 They include doctors who worked for the old Soldiers Home and their families.
 The largest monument marks the grave of General Kilbourn Knox, the sixth Governor of the Northwest Branch of the Home for Disabled Volunteer Soldiers who passed away on April 17, 1891 (Section 8, Site 7).